Milestone 5: Route guards

 Create an

-folder with a feature module file, a routing configuration file, and supporting components.
+admin folder with a feature module file, a routing configuration file, and supporting components.

 The admin feature file structure looks like this: